 At this point the ROCOR enters into turmoil.
 Certain American bishops – part of a “living church” movement – saw the opportunity to become independent of both Moscow and ROCOR and formed the American Diocese at a synod in Detroit, attempting to elect Metropolitan Platon as its head.
 Platon refused, but this seems to be because he wanted autonomous authority over all Russian churches in America.
 ROCOR, which was under the headship of the Serbian bishop, refused this.

-Therefore the Serbian Synod sent Archbishop Apollinarii to North America to head the parishes that remained faithful to the Synod Abroad.
-Platon attempted, without a hearing, to suspend him, but ROCOR seeing this as uncanonical suspended Platon instead and Apollinarii became Metropolitan of ROCOR in North America.
+Therefore the Serbian Synod sent Archbishop Apollinarii to North America to head the parishes that remained faithful to the ROCOR.
+Platon attempted, without a hearing, to suspend him, but ROCOR seeing this as uncanonical suspended Platon instead and Apollinarii became Metropolitan of the ROCOR in North America.
 Platon then attempted to establish a new American “Holy Synod of the American Orthodox Catholic Church.”

 Nothing came of Platon’s new church, since all the Orthodox churches condemned the move – even the church in Russia.
 By this time in Russia, Patriarch Tikhon had died (some say poisoned), and had been replaced by Metropolitan Sergius.
 The ROCOR synod regarded Sergius as an uncanonical puppet of the Russian atheistic communists and would have none of his authority.
 But even Sergius rejected this move by Platon, in a ukase in 1933.
 Platon died the following year, but the “living church” in America carried on.
 They proceeded to elevate bishop Theophilus Pashkovsky to the rank of “Metropolitan of All America and Canada (A Brief History of the Russian Orthodox Church Outside of Russia).”

-This new American synod, realizing they were on thin ice, proceeded to acknowledge the authority of the Synod of Bishops in Serbia (ROCOR).
+This new American synod, realizing they were on thin ice, proceeded to acknowledge the authority of the Synod of Bishops in Serbia (ROCOR / the Church Abroad).
 Councils ensued, and, “the Synod of Bishops accepted them into the Church Abroad as a Metropoliate.
 Metropolitan Theophilus took part in the composition of the Regulations of the American Church at a conference in Yugoslavia presided over by the Serbian Patriarch Varnava.
 This unity with the Church Abroad continued until 1946.”

 In 1946 the American Metropoliate expressed its allegiance with the Sergianist church in Russia by recognizing the Patriarchate of Moscow, which as we saw above, ROCOR did not recognize.
-Thus the Metropoliate left ROCOR but they were not able to accept the terms that Moscow required and so the Metropoliate went on their own.
+Thus the Metropoliate split from ROCOR; but when they were not able to accept the terms that Moscow required, they went on their own.
 About half of the bishops in the Metropoliate went along with this decision, and half left this synod and returned to ROCOR.

 The American Metropoliate would eventually become the Orthodox Church in America (OCA), but this did not occur until 1967.
 If one understands that secular Western thought is rooted in the mysteries that illuminized Masonry espouses, then the nature of the OCA becomes clear in the following quote.
 This is from the preface of The Northern Thebaid, published by the monks of the Fr.
 Herman Brotherhood monastery in Colorado.
 There, Fr.
 Seraphim writes: